BurntCaramel/Guides/content/README.md

-# Learn how to build valuable tools for your team
+# Guides and tools for building the modern web

-Why?
-In the age of design systems, cheap cloud services, and distributed teams, we believe organizations and the teams within can create the tools that suit their precise needs.

-- We provide guides on key technologies
+- Guides on key technologies 📌
-- We have recommendations on processes
+- Recommendations on processes 💁🏾‍
-- And we create open source building blocks
+- Open source building blocks 🎁